 Goal: To form a mentoring community that recognizes, supports, challenges and inspires our students and ourselves.

-1) Support students as they continue at Augsburg College
+1) Support students as they continue at Augsburg University

 2) Frame the Big Questions: Who am I?
 Where do I belong?
 What are my gifts, skills and talents?
 How can I best serve the world?